AzureCosmosDB/data-migration-desktop-tool/README.md

         }
     }
     ```
 > **Note**: **migrationsettings.json** can also be configured to execute multiple data transfer operations with a single run command.
 To do this, include an `Operations` property consisting of an array of objects that include `SourceSettings` and `SinkSettings` properties using the same format as those shown above for single operations.
+Additional details and examples can be found in [this blog post](https://codemindinterface.com/2023/03/cosmos-tool-operations/).

 4. Execute the program using the following command: